geraschenko/lonpos_solver/README.md

 spot.
 This is basically the strategy I find myself using when I do these things, and it seems pretty good (i.e. it identifies dead ends pretty quickly).

+It turns out that this [puzzle-a-day calendar](https://www.dragonfjord.com/product/a-puzzle-a-day/) is exactly the same kind of puzzle, so we solve those too.

 See [Lonpos_solver_demo.ipynb](Lonpos_solver_demo.ipynb) for some pretty pictures.